lit/lit.dev/packages/lit-dev-content/site/articles/article/redux-reactive-controllers.md

 ## What is Redux?

 [Redux](https://redux.js.org/) is a mature library that introduces patterns to manage state across a JavaScript application.
-Redux currently does not have much new adoption and is not endorsed by the Lit team as a solution for all state management needs.
-Despite this, we will be using Redux as an example for creating a Reactive Controller, because the patterns used in integrating Redux into Lit with a Reactive Controller may be used to integrate for other popular libraries.
+The Lit team does not have a particular endorsement for a single state management library, but we will be using Redux as an example for creating a Reactive Controller, because the patterns used in integrating Redux into Lit with a Reactive Controller may be used to integrate for other popular libraries.

-There are generally three concepts that Redux introduces:
+There are three general concepts that Redux describes:

 1. Stores
 2. Actions
 3. Reducers

-Stores are essentially stores of your current state.
-Actions are actions you would like to perform on the state, and reducers take actions and apply them to the current state to return a new state.
-Here is a diagram derived from the [official Redux documentation](https://redux.js.org/) that depicts the interaction pattern between these concepts:
+Stores contain the current application state.
+Actions describe what kind of change to make to the state, and reducers take actions and apply them to the current state to return a new state.
+Here is a diagram derived from the [official Redux documentation](redux.js.org/tutorials/essentials/part-1-overview-concepts#redux-application-data-flow ?) that depicts the interaction pattern between these concepts:

 <img
     srcset="/images/articles/redux-reactive-controllers/redux-cycle.webp 1x, /images/articles/redux-reactive-controllers/redux-cycle-2x.webp 2x"